 Versioning and Localization

-The SqlClient connection string TypeSystemVersion property (see section 2.2) MUST be used to indicate the type of system that is expected by the .NET Framework application.
+The SqlClient connection string TypeSystemVersion property (see section 2.2) is used to indicate the type of system that is expected by the .NET Framework application.

-The SqlClient connection string PacketSize property (see section 2.2) MUST be used to specify the packet size, in bytes, to use for the data exchange between a data source object and a database.
+The SqlClient connection string PacketSize property (see section 2.2) is used to specify the packet size, in bytes, to use for the data exchange between a data source object and a database.

 Vendor-Extensible Fields